QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Future meetups

-In June we want to discuss
+In July we want to discuss

 - OpSec strategies with Qubes OS - Join us for practical discussion, insights and strategies to safeguard your digital activities!
+- Android in Qubes OS cont'd

 # Past meetups

+## 27.5.2025

+- Give i3 a try with an example setup

+Sinni talked about their setup with a follow up discussion <3 !

 ## 25.4.2025